thefifthmatt/EldenConvenienceMod/README.md

 Extract the zip file using 7zip or a similar tool.

+Make sure the .NET Desktop Runtime >=6.0 is installed, if you don't have it.
+Use this specific installer link if you run into issues with missing runtimes. https://aka.ms/dotnet/6.0/windowsdesktop-runtime-win-x64.exe

 ### 2. Set up Mod Engine

 Download the latest version of [Mod Engine 2](https://github.com/soulsmods/ModEngine2/releases).

-To use a preset, either place its contents into the existing `mod` folder, or edit `config_eldenring.toml` so that `path` matches the intended mod directory.
-With the first approach, the `mod` directory should look [like this](https://cdn.discordapp.com/attachments/936393685585780846/971195691206574140/unknown.png).
+Alternatively, use a mod which already has Mod Engine built in, like Item and Enemy Randomizer.

 ### 3. Customize

-Skip this step if you're using a preset.

 Run EldenConvenienceMod.exe and select the Elden Ring game exe, then select the directory where you wish to install the mods.
 In the default Mod Engine setup, this means selecting the directory called `mod`.